scm-lee/scm-lee/README.md

 The background color is `#ffffff` for light mode and `#000000` for dark mode.\

 # リンク
-This site was built using [GitHub Pages] (https://pages.github.com/).
+This site was built using [GitHub Pages](https://pages.github.com/).